First Church of Monson

 The Congregational Church, or the First Church of Monson is a historic church located in Monson, Massachusetts that is currently affiliated with the United Church of Christ.

 History

 The church was first established in 1762.
 A second meeting house was built in 1803, and was replaced by the current structure in 1873.
 The older building apparently survived beyond its days as a church and was then used as an A&P store.
 The Reverend Jesse Ives was minister from 1773-1805.
 The church is currently affiliated with the United Church of Christ.
 It is home to an organ which is a sought-after instrument for many recitals.

 2011 Tornado

-On June 1, 2011, an apparent tornado severely damaged the church, toppling the steeple, and damaging buildings and trees in the adjacent area.
+On June 1, 2011, an EF3 tornado severely damaged the church, toppling the steeple, and damaging buildings and trees in the adjacent area.